 Advisory Vote on Executive Compensation.
-The shareholders of the Company are currently provided the opportunity to provide an advisory vote on the Company's executive compensation every three years, including at the 2017 annual meeting of shareholders.
-At the last such vote in May of 2014 the shareholders of the Company approved the Company's executive compensation in an advisory vote with 99.7% of the votes being cast in favor of the Company's executive compensation committee viewed this vote as strong support for its executive compensation decisions and policies and, accordingly, it did not consider making changes to its executive compensation decisions and policies in response to the 2014 advisory shareholder vote.
+The shareholders of the Company are provided the opportunity to provide an advisory vote on the Company's executive compensation every three years.
+At the last such vote in May of 2017 the shareholders of the Company approved the Company's executive compensation in an advisory vote with 98.8% of the votes being cast in favor of the Company's executive compensation.
+The compensation committee viewed this vote as strong support for its executive compensation decisions and policies and, accordingly, it did not consider making changes to its executive compensation decisions and policies in response to the 2017 advisory shareholder vote.